Kottayam district: Demographics

 According to the 2011 census Kottayam district has a population of 1,974,551, roughly equal to the nation of Slovenia or the US state of New Mexico.
 This gives it a ranking of 234th in India (out of a total of 640).
 The district has a population density of 896 PD/sqkm.
 Its population growth rate over the decade 2001–11 was 1.32%.
 Kottayam has a sex ratio of 1040 females for every 1000 males, and a literacy rate of 97.21%, the highest in the state and 4th highest in India.
+28.63% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 7.79% and 1.11% of the population respectively.

-Malayalam is the predominant language with 98.88% of the population.
+Malayalam is the predominant language, spoken by 98.88% of the population.
 Tamil is spoken by a small minority in urban areas.

 Religion

 According to the 2011 Indian Census, Hinduism (49.81%) is the largest religion in Kottayam, with a significant Christian minority (43.48%).
-Syro-Malabar, Orthodox,Jacobites and Pentecostals are the main Christian sects.
+Syro-Malabar, Orthodox, Jacobites and Pentecostals are the main Christian sects.
 The Muslim population constitutes 6.41% of the district.

 The three major religious communities in the Kottayam district are Hinduism, Christianity, and Islam.
 The Nair Service Society's headquarters are located in the district's town of Perunna, Changanassery.
 The Mannam memorial, created in memory of social reformer Mannathu Padmanabha Pillai, is also located there.

 The headquarters of the Malankara Orthodox Syrian Church (Malankara Church/Indian Orthodox Church), is located in Devalokam, Kottayam.
 It is the official headquarters of the Malankara Metropolitan and the Catholicos of the East.

 The Madhya Kerala Diocese of the Church of South India has its headquarters in Kottayam.

 The Knanaya Christian community (both the Catholic and Jacobite factions) also has its headquarters in Kottayam district.

 The Thazhathangady Juma Mosque, which is one of the oldest Masjids in the country, is also located at Kottayam.

 Kottayam, Thiruvalla, and Chengannur are the railway stations for pilgrims heading to the Hindu holy site of Sabarimala.

 The pilgrim centers in Kottayam include a number of Hindu temples, Christian churches and Muslim mosques, including: